 On the other hand, we have

-where we plugged \cref{eq:boundr(V)} in.
+where the first inequality is due to the Laplacian comparison and the second one to \cref{eq:boundr(V)}.
 Integrating this other differential inequality, we conclude

-for any radius $r \geq 0$, that fully mirrors \cref{eq:reverse-iso}, but for a different exhaustion.
-It should be clear that no particular features of the dimension have been exploited here, contrarily to the Gauss-Bonnet Theorem \cref{eq:gauss-bonnet} utilized to infer the monotonicity of the Hawking mass, that in turn led to \cref{eq:reverse-iso}. {The reverse isoperimetric inequality in nonnegative Ricci curvature was first pointed out by Morgan-Johnson \cite{morgan-johnson}, and it was first exploited to infer the existence of isoperimetric sets under suitable asymptotic assumptions by Mondino-Nardulli \cite{mondino-nardulli}. } \end{remark}
+for any radius $r \geq 0$.
+Observe that \eqref{eq:reverse-iso-ricci} fully mirrors \cref{eq:reverse-iso}, but for a different exhaustion.
+It should be clear that no particular features of the dimension three have been exploited here, contrarily to the Gauss-Bonnet Theorem \cref{eq:gauss-bonnet} utilized to infer the monotonicity of the Hawking mass, that in turn led to \cref{eq:reverse-iso}.

+{The reverse isoperimetric inequality in nonnegative Ricci curvature was first pointed out by Morgan-Johnson \cite{morgan_sharpisoperimetrictheoremsriemannian_2000}, and it was first exploited to infer the existence of isoperimetric sets under suitable asymptotic assumptions by Mondino-Nardulli \cite{mondino_existenceisoperimetricregionsnoncompact_2016}.}